 Based on the design by Henry Andrews from the Bat Tree Habitat Key (BTHK) project, the BTHK Tree-Roost net is uniquely designed for trapping bats as they emerge from tree roost sites.
 The net is set up against a roost site prior to dusk so that it will catch any bats that emerge, keeping them safely in the bag ready for identification, measuring and ringing.
 The diamond shape of the net head can pivot and collapse inwards to ensure that the net fits flush against any tree, making it safer for bats and easier for surveyors.
 The net bag is made from fine woven nylon mesh that is soft and will not damage the delicate wings or feet of bats.
 The net bag can be easily removed for cleaning and features a clear plastic rim that fits around the collar and prevents bats from climbing up and out of the net when it is in place.
 The length of the handle is 4 meters (breaks down into 3 sections for ease of transport) and the depth of the bag is 1 metre.
 You may also be interested in the book Bat Roosts in Trees which is a guide to finding tree roosts.

 The Anabat Scout is the latest bat detector by Titley Scientific.
-Due for release this March, the Scout is designed with UK and European bat biologists in mind and is tailored for active bat surveying.
+The Scout was designed with UK and European bat biologists in mind and is tailored for active bat surveying.
 It can record both full spectrum and zero crossing files and stores them on a SD card with every file geo-tagged.
 The Scout has heterodyne, auto-heterodyne and frequency division audio that can be played through earphones or its own built-in speaker.
 The in/out bat counter is ideal for emergence surveys and will automatically timestamp and geo-tag every count.
 The small OLED screen displays crucial information without being too bright or distracting and the Anabat Scout will be compatible with Anabat’s free Anabat Insight software for viewing and analysing your data.
-Easy to use and versatile, this new detector is set to become popular with bat ecologists who are looking for an active survey detector.

 Elekon Batlogger M